AdobeDocs/commerce-frontend-core/src/pages/guide/templates/walkthrough.md

 <InlineAlert variant="success" slots="text"/>

 If you add a new `.html` template, and then edit it, the changes will not apply until you delete all files in the `pub/static/frontend` and `var/view_preprocessed` directories and reload the pages.
 You can delete the files manually or run the `grunt clean:<theme_name>` command in CLI.
-For details about using Grunt in Magento see [Installing and configuring Grunt](../css/debug.md).
+For details about using Grunt, see [Installing and configuring Grunt](../css/debug.md).

 ## Walkthrough illustration: adding a message to the customer review form